Our Path

 Since spring 2023, Finnish Outdoor Office Day has been celebrated as a week-long event – Outdoor Office Day Week (Luontotyöpäiväviikko).

 Luontopysäkit (Nature stops) is a project, launched in Jyväskylä, Finland to map and connect the city’s diverse forest trails to the local public transportation system, Linkki.
-Accessing forest trails with a familiar bus system could be one way of lowering the threshold for getting out in urban nature and thereby distributing the health benefits of nature more evenly to the general population.
-Most of Jyväskylä’s natural sites are located along local bus routes or less than five hundred meters from these.
+Accessing forest trails with a familiar bus system could be one way of lowering the threshold for getting out in urban nature and thereby distribute the health benefits of nature more evenly to the general population.
+Most of Jyväskylä natural sites are located along local bus routes or less than five hundred meters from these.